nimiq/developer-center/migration/migration-technical-details.md

 ### Ensuring Migration Completion

 If the transition does not succeed in the initial activation window, a new window opens immediately, starting from the block after 1,440 PoW blocks (~24 hours).
-This process repeats every 24 hours until the 80% readiness threshold is reached, or until the 5th window, at which point unready validators will be removed.
+This process repeats every 24 hours until the 80% readiness threshold is reached, or until the 5th window, at which point unready validators will be marked as inactive and will not count towards the 80% readiness threshold.

 #### Process Breakdown: